ForrestTech/Exemplum/README.md

 15. Secret management
 16. Shout out to packages used and inspiration for the project
 17. Nullable
+18. Caching and why there is not a great cache story in the .net space well sort off
-18. Generated client
+19. Generated client
-19. Blazor component libraries
+20. Blazor component libraries
-20. Not publishing a client or contracts !!?
+21. Not publishing a client or contracts !!?
-21. Blazor css scoping
+22. Blazor css scoping

 Code coverage commands